dojo/docs/dojo/NodeList-data.rst

 =========

   * `dojo.data <dojo/data>`_ - dojo.data is an opaque Data API, unrelated to direct node references.
 More powerful and abstract than this node-data module.
+  * `dijit._Widget <dijit/_Widget>`_ - If you have complex data and relationships between components and nodes, perhaps you are thinking about it wrong. dijit._Widget provides another take on data-node binding by providing an API to Objects exclusively, each bound to at the least a top-level DomNode.
+This base class powers the entire Dijit UI library, and is very small.